 Welcome to the web page of the exhibition “Together for an inclusive future”

-On this page, find out more about our travelling exhibition, its content, and the supporting research projects and scientific references.
+On this page, find out more about our interactive traveling exhibition, its content, and the supporting research projects and scientific references.

 The exhibition “Together for an Inclusive Future” is produced by the Centre for Interdisciplinary Research in Rehabilitation of Greater Montreal (CRIR) and its partners, to mark its 25th anniversary.